justmarkham/DAT7/README.md

 **Homework:**
 * You will be assigned to review the project drafts of two of your peers.
 You have until next Monday to provide them with feedback, according to the [peer review guidelines](project/peer_review.md).
+* Read the "Wisdom of the crowds" section from MLWave's post on [Human Ensemble Learning](http://mlwave.com/human-ensemble-learning/).
+* **Optional:** Read the abstract from [Do We Need Hundreds of Classifiers to Solve Real World Classification Problems?](http://jmlr.csail.mit.edu/papers/volume15/delgado14a/delgado14a.pdf), as well as Kaggle CTO Ben Hamner's [comment](https://news.ycombinator.com/item?id=8719723) about the paper, paying attention to the mentions of "Random Forests".

 **Resources:**
 * scikit-learn's documentation on [decision trees](http://scikit-learn.org/stable/modules/tree.html) includes a nice overview of trees as well as tips for proper usage.